 Child custody agreements and court orders determine more than just where your child will stay and when—they also dictate who has the legal authority to make decisions on their behalf.

-Joint custody arrangements, in which both parents share physical and legal (decision-making) custody to varying degrees, are common in Oklahoma.
-However, in cases where one parent has been found unfit, the court may decide that it's appropriate to award the other parent sole custody.
-Even when one parent has sole custody, the non-custodial parent may be awarded supervised or unsupervised visitation rights.
+Joint custody arrangements, in which both parents share legal (decision-making) custody to varying degrees, are common in Oklahoma.
+However, in high-conflict cases where communication between parents is poor or one of the parents displays poor judgment, the court may decide that it's appropriate to award the other parent sole custody.
+Even when one parent has sole custody, the non-custodial parent may be awarded supervised or unsupervised visitation rights and have access to child-related academic and medical records.

 Oklahoma Child Support Basics